ylhyra/ylhyra_content/not_data/content/explanations/Verbs/Subjunctive/Subjunctive.md

 Það þýðir að ég ___ (að hafa) rétt á því að fá ríkisborgararétt. -->

 <notes>
-*The name ''viðtengingarháttur'' comes from "að tengja við" (to connect to) and "háttur" (manner of doing something; [[grammatical mood]]), referring to how it often appears in sentences that are joined to the main sentence and are dependant on it.
+*The name ''viðtengingarháttur'' comes from "að tengja við" (to connect to) and "háttur" (manner of doing something; [[grammatical mood]]), referring to how it often appears in sentences that are joined to the main sentence and are dependent on it.
 </notes>
 <!--'''References'''